So you’re determined to learn how the Pinterest algorithm really works so that you can generate more free traffic to your website or blog?

 Step 4: Publish pins that encourage interaction and engagement

 Every interaction your pins get from users counts towards your domain quality.
-Saves, clicks, comments – you want all of them!
+Saves, clicks, comments — you want it all!

 The more users engage with your pins, the better.
 We’ll cover some helpful tips for this in a minute.